Why insurers are learning to favour dispute funding

-- Senior Investment Manager, Head of New Zealand - Australia
+- Senior Investment Manager and Legal Counsel - Australia

 In markets like Australia, conventional wisdom previously held that insurers avoided dispute funding because they had to defend against class actions financed by funders.
 They may also believe that funding contributes to a general atmosphere of greater litigation risk.